For reprint permissions please email us the name of the requested post/article along with the publication name.

 “We have no idea what or who has been considered,” Whitehead said.
 “We hear rumors from time to time, but again nothing that gives us any peace.”

-Whitehead said a former DCI agent told her they’d waited two days to be called but the call never came.
-She said the agent also told her that someone in possession of the gun had been arrested, but that the family had never been told why no charges ever were filed.
+Whitehead said a former DCI agent told her they’d waited two days to be called [to assist with the investigation] but the call never came.
+She said the agent also told her someone in possession of the gun had been arrested, but that the family had never been told why officials never filed any charges.

 Another sister, Patti (Novak) Wilson, told ICC she felt her brother’s murder had always been ignored and that he was treated like just another drug dealer.